 In the AAI, the person being interviewed tells their story after being given these rules:

 The interviewer questions you, guiding you to tell the story of your lifetime attachments.
 After your interview is scored, you can determine whether you have a secure or insecure attachment type.
 If it's insecure, you'll also find out what type of this style of attachment is.

 How Your Adult Attachment Style Impacts Your Life

-Your attachment style can affect your life in ways you may not realize.
+Your attachment type can affect your life in ways you may not realize.
 It impacts your choice of romantic partners as well as the relationships that come from those choices.
 It can change the way you interact with your children, which then influences your children's lives, too.
 It can even affect your casual relationships and your career success.